MCP Server

 Potential future capabilities

-We’re exploring additional capabilities based on customer feedback:
+Additional capabilities are being explored based on customer feedback:

 - In-dashboard AI assistant — An AI assistant within the Ada dashboard as an alternative to external tools like Claude and ChatGPT